Many churches make all their

 Thursday, May 24, 2012

-Since we believe that every word of Scripture is inspired and inerrant, we must not overlook a word.
+Since we believe that every word of Scripture is inspired and inerrant,

 In studying again the temptation of Christ in Matthew 4:1-11, I noticed that the passage begins with the word, “Then.”
 It is actually a continuing conjunction.
 This indicates to us that Matthew’s account is chronological, in contrast to Luke’s which gives the temptations in a different order.